maciej-radziejewski/get-attendance/README.md

 ## When the semester is over

 When the term is over and the new one starts, you can create a new, empty directory for your new attendance sheets, and move the script file with your settings.
 You will have to re-do the steps 1, 4 and 5 to get the new schedule.

+## What if your classes are irregular?

+The script will work with a semi-regular schedule, because you can enter multiple day/time slots for each class.
+However, if these are too irregular, or you happen to have different classes at the same slot, you need a different solution.
+The solution is to change the line

+    irregular_classes = False

+to

+    irregular_classes = True

+in the script and then:
+* prepare separate directories for separate classes,
+* copy the script file to each of them and do not trouble yourself with the schedule,
+* run the script from the appropriate directory after the class, and then remove the downloaded attendance list/report (or move it to some per class archive).

+The 'irregular_classes' settings makes all the attendance data go to one file 'attendance.csv', so you need to make sure yourself not to mix-up the lists for different classes.